digitallyinduced/ihp/Guide/package-management.markdown

 ./start
 ```

 ## Using a Native Dependency

-Sometimes your project uses some other software tool which is not bundled with IHP by default.
+Sometimes your project uses some other software tool that is not included with IHP by default.
 Because we're using nix, we can easily manage that dependency for our project.

-Let's say we want to add imagemagick to transform and resize images uploaded by the users of our application.
+Let's say we want to add [ImageMagick](https://imagemagick.org/) to transform and resize images uploaded by the users of our application.

 All dependencies of our project are listed in `default.nix` at the root of the project directory.
 The file looks like this: